 Marble worktops are one of the most highly sought after amenities in a kitchen or bathroom.
 This versatile natural stone looks glamorous, and the array of colours and textures available means there’s a slab of marble for everyone’s tastes.
 Marble is a tough, durable stone but in a busy area of the house, such as the kitchen or bathroom, accidents can happen so it’s important to maintain your marble to keep it looking better, for longer.

 Marble often comes with the misconception that maintenance is extensive, but the good news is this isn’t the case.
-At Surrey Marble and Granite, we have over 20 years of experience working with Marble and have learnt a few tips along the way, so our experts are here to help you understand the best ways to clean and maintain Marble in just a few easy steps.
+At Surrey Marble and Granite, we have over 23 years of trading and 30 years of experience working with Marble and have learnt a few tips along the way, so our experts are here to help you understand the best ways to clean and maintain Marble in just a few easy steps.

 How to avoid stains on Marble worktops